hrbhardwaj/Terraform_Workshop/README.md

 *  Defines an ECS task definition with your container image and configuration.
 *  Creates an ECS service that runs the task using Fargate launch type in the specified subnets and security group.

+## Elastic - Beanstalk
+In this Terraform script file does the following:

+*  Configures the AWS provider for the desired region.
+*  Creates an Elastic Beanstalk application named "my-example-app."
+*  Creates an Elastic Beanstalk environment named "my-example-environment" and associates it with the application.
+*  Specifies a platform for the environment using solution_stack_name.
+Be sure to select a suitable platform based on your application's requirements.
+*  Configures various settings for the environment, including instance type, memory limit, and environment type.
+Customize these settings to match your application's needs.
+*  Tags the environment with a name for easier identification.

 ## Script 1

 This is for creation of EC2 Instance on AWS